-Niamh's work-study job is as an administrative assistant at the Registrar's office.
-She has missed several days of work and returns to work with a nasty cut on her lip.
-She seems anxious and tells Iqra, her boss, that she can't stay late to catch up on her work.
-Iqra is concerned that Niamh might be in some kind of trouble.
+Sarah's work-study job is as an administrative assistant at the Registrar's office.
+She has missed several days of work and when she returns she seems anxious and tells Ashely, her boss, that she can't stay late to catch up on her work.
+Ashley is concerned that Sarah might be ill or in some kind of trouble.

-Is Iqra's concern for Niamh warranted?
+Is Ashley concern for Sarah warranted?

-Yes, Iqra is right to be concerned.
+Yes, Ashley is right to be concerned.

-No, Iqra is assuming too much and should not interfere.
+No, Ashley is assuming too much and should not interfere.